noran-mohamed/freeCodeCamp_courses/README.md

 <img src="Python/logo/salary.png" alt="Logo" width="150" height="150">

+## discount_calculator_function.pthon -> A Discount Calculator Function
+A function that calculates the final price of an item after applying a percentage discount.

+## report_card_printer.py -> Report Card Printer
+A simple report card printer.

+## movie_ticket_booking_calculator.py -> Movie Ticket Booking Calculator
+A mini program to handle the movie ticket booking process.

 ## game_char_stats_tracker.py -> A Game Character Stats Tracker
 A game character stats tracker.
 The program will allow you to create a character with specific attributes, update those attributes, and retrieve the current stats of the character.